Ayyubi3/SchoolSystem/README.md

 ## Features

 - **User Registration and Authentication:**
-  - Teachers can register for an account.
-  - Secure authentication system for managing teacher accounts.
+  - Secure login and sign up for teachers and students through passportjs.
-  - Save session in DB
+  - Profile page with easy way to delete account.
+  - Session data and user data is safely stored in PostgresSQL database.

 - **Create and Design Courses:**
-  - Teachers can create courses.
-  - Design courses using HTML to provide a customizable learning experience.
+  - Create and design courses with Markdown.
+  - Add links to other ressources.
+  - Edit or delete course if user is the creator.
+  - join or leave course if you are a normal user so the course is listed in /dashboard.
+  - (in the future) add links to custom files saved on the server.

 ## Planned Features
-  - Edit profile page
-  - Edit course page
-  - Send error messages to client through express-flash
-  - Mock course for creating courses
-  - Add File sharing
+- File sharing

+-
 ## Getting Started

 ### Prerequisites